- Serhat Ahmed

 How to find a family doctor?

 To see a GP, you must have an appointment.
 This is usually made a couple of days in advance.
-If it is urgent, you may be seen immediately, but whenever possible, it is best to make an appointment at least a day before.
+Of course, if it’s urgent, you may be seen immediately but should then factor in some waiting time at the doctor’s office.

 How to find specialists?